Kauankelv/Kauankelv/README.md

-# Kauãn Kelvin - 🙂
+# Kauãn Kelvin – 🙂

-Oi, eu sou o Kauãn.

-Gosto de códigos que funcionam em silêncio, como relógios de bolso bem ajustados.
-Meus dias são passados entre linhas de C# e JavaScript; minhas noites, estudando como as máquinas aprendem.

-**Meu trabalho?** Transformar problemas complexos em soluções simples.
-Sem firulas, só o essencial que funciona.
+Hi, I'm Kauãn.

+I like code that works in silence — like a well-tuned pocket watch.
+My days are spent between lines of C# and JavaScript; my nights, learning how machines think.

+**What do I do?** I turn complex problems into simple solutions.
+No fluff — just what works, and works well.

-## 🌱 No momento estou:
+## 🌱 Currently:
-- Aprendendo JavaScript e React no meu ritmo
+- Learning JavaScript and React at my own pace
-- Refatorando um sistema legado com cuidado
-- Lendo sobre arquitetura limpa (e aplicando pouco a pouco)

-## 🪑 Acredito que:
-Tecnologia deveria ser como mobília bem feita:
-- **Útil** (resolve necessidades reais)
-- **Durável** (sobrevive às atualizações)
-- **Discreta** (funciona sem chamar atenção)
+- Refactoring a legacy system with care
+- Reading about clean architecture (and slowly applying it)

+## 🪑 I believe technology should be like good furniture:
+- **Useful** (solves real needs)
+- **Durable** (survives updates)
+- **Discreet** (gets the job done without drawing attention)

-## ☕ Vamos conversar sobre:
+## ☕ Let's talk about:
-- A arte de simplificar sistemas
-- Livros técnicos que realmente ensinam
-- O ponto perfeito do café para programar
+- The art of simplifying systems
+- Tech books that actually teach something
+- The perfect coffee-to-code ratio

-📫 Me encontre em: kauanbernaldo88@gmail.com
+📫 Reach me at: kauanbernaldo88@gmail.com

-> "Código bom é como poesia - cada linha tem seu peso, cada espaço sua razão."
+> "Good code is like poetry — every line has its weight, every space its purpose."

 ---

-📝 *Notas*
+📝 *Notes*
-- Este README vive como código aberto - muda quando precisa
+- This README lives like open-source code — it changes when needed
-- Última atualização: Primavera de 2025
+- Last updated: Spring 2025
-- Feito a mão, como código deveria ser
+- Handcrafted, just like code should be